sergeyk/vislab/tasks.md

 ## Experiments that need to happen for CVPR

+- store bit_precision in the results table somewhere. can definetely influence performance!

+- make the colors used in the ap bar plot and the top k plot be the same (order the columns the same way)

+- amend the cache_to_h5 thing that if the feature sums to 1 across rows, don't standardize

 - try --ect instead of --oaa: might get a boost in performance!

 - compute more features on all datasets and put them into the visual similarity app